k1995/mysrv/README.md

 # MySrv

-Mysrv stands for "My Server", it's a MVC Framework for Node.js.
+Mysrv shorthand for "My Server", it's a MVC Framework for Node.js.
 Mysrv aims to make it more easily to build enterprise-grade Node.js web.

 > This is alpha software; use at your own risk